natethegreat1989/100-days-of-code/log.md

 stuck on implimenting Redis database - do I need this or is it depricated?
 I don't know.
 Found Fullstackpython.com that has some very good information in regards to mental models of programming abstractions.

 **Thoughts**
 looking for some interesting projects that are less web dev focused. insterested in some of the more complex functions with data.

+### Day 74: Dec 28 Saturday

+**Today's Progress**:
+started working on a Store application with products, categories, and shopping cart. forming muscle memory with starting projects, setting up apps, settings, models, views, and templates.

+**Thoughts**
+working to be able to crank out simple webapps. maybe do 1 project a day as goal?